eregansu/eregansu.github.com/MIME::extForType.md

 ## Return Value

-string The preferred file extension for `$type`, or an empty string if no mapping exists.
+string The preferred file extension for <code class="keyword">$type</code>, or an empty string if no mapping exists.